 In The Future of Violence, Benjamin Wittes e Gabriella Blum discuss a disturbing hypothetical scenario.
 A single criminal in Nigeria, "home to a great deal of spam and fraudulent activity online," tricks women and teens into downloading malware that allows them to monitor and record their activity for blackmail purposes.

 The true story that inspired the book involved a California man who the FBI eventually captured and sent to prison for 6 years.
-It doesn't end like this everywhere, however.
+He doesn't end up like this everywhere, however.
 Many countries, as Wittes and Blum note, "They have neither the will nor the means to monitor cybercrime, prosecute criminals or extradite suspects to their home countries."

 The political scientist Daniel Deudney it has a word for what can be: "omnivolence".
 Examples?
-The computer Stuart Russell made one very clear.
+The computer scientist Stuart Russell made one very clear.

 Many deaths, little effort